 Plant popcorn when all danger of frost has passed and the soil is warm.
 Sow the seeds 1 to 2 inches deep and space them 8 to 10 inches apart.
 Rather than planting them in one or two long rows, create a series of short rows spaced 18 to 24 inches apart.
 The plant density assures good pollination.

 Drought stress seriously impacts the quality of the harvest, so keep the soil moist at all times.
 Popcorn needs 1 ½ to 2 inches of water per week from either rain or irrigation.

 Popcorn needs an abundance of nitrogen during the growing season.
-When the plants have 8 to 10 leaves, you should side-dress with ½ pound of high-nitrogen fertilizer per 100 square feet.
+When the plants have eight to 10 leaves, side-dress with ½ pound of high-nitrogen fertilizer per 100 square feet.
 Spread the fertilizer down the sides of the rows and water it in.
 Side-dress again with ¼ pound of fertilizer once the ears form silk.

 Weeds compete with popcorn for nutrients and moisture.
 Cultivate the soil around the plants regularly to eliminate weeds.
 Take care not to damage the roots or pull the soil away from the plants while cultivating.

 Harvest popcorn when the husks are completely dry and the kernels are hard.
 Remove the husks after harvest and hang the ears in mesh bags in a well-ventilated area.
 After removing the kernels from the ears, store them in air-tight containers at room temperature.

 Now that you know more about popcorn growing conditions, you can begin growing popcorn in your garden for continued enjoyment of this tasty treat.